Abdallahozaifa/SuperSimple/README.md

 ?
 Press a button to fire 10% your block up -- you get 10% smaller

-To Add a user to the local list git config --global user.name "name" --add git config --global user.email "email" --add
+To Add a user to the local list git config user.name "name" --add git config user.email "email" --add